SENIOR CAMPUS – CREATIVE, CONTEMPORARY, REAL

 At the Senior Campus, pastoral care is the concern of all teachers, but it finds a special focus in the Homestead program.
 The focus of Homestead life is Pastoral Care; that is, knowing and helping each of its members.
 Central to Homestead is the notion of it being a ‘home’ where students belong, feel accepted and appreciated.
 Like a home, it is responsible for the nurturing and growth of each of its members.

-Homesteads are where students store their books, socialise at break times, play games and listen to music.
+Homesteads are far more than places where students store their books, socialise at break times, play games and listen to music.
 A Homestead consists of four groups of between 16–18 students each from Years 7, 8, 9 and 10.
 Each group has a Tutor who is their main pastoral carer.
 Each Homestead has a Homestead Coordinator.

-Homestead is also an area which develops a sense of community.
+Homestead is also an area that develops a sense of community.
 The members of this community are responsible for their environment.
 Students contribute ideas towards improving their environment and then are encouraged to do work associated with this.
-Gardening and cleaning are part of the students’ responsibilities.
+Gardening and cleaning are part of the student’s responsibilities.

 Senior Homestead Charter